anthonator/rosebud/README.md

 {
   "error":       "length",
-  "description": "3 characters is too long for name, should be less than or equal to 2", "additional_info": "Kcik him in the shins!"
+  "description": "3 characters is too long for name, should be less than or equal to 2", "additional_info": "Kick him in the shins!"
 }
 ```